 - Do you use media to escape your problems?

-What are some possible results of overusing media?
+What are some consequences of unhealthy media use?

 Problematic interactive media use can negatively affect many areas of your life.
-Using media too much or in ways that are unhealthy can affect how you do in school, your relationships with your friends and family, your physical health, and even how you feel about yourself.
+Using media too much or in ways that are unhealthy can affect your grades at school, your relationships with your friends and family, your physical health, and even how you feel about yourself.

 Specific consequences can also include:

 - Eyestrain and headaches

 - Less real-time with friends and family in person